dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

 - **``Turn off the lights upstairs``** will turn off a group of lights titled “Upstairs” or any lights with the word “upstairs” in their name.
 The group must be defined in Home Assistant or SmartThings (as a scene) if lights in this group are already assigned to rooms in the Google Home app.

 ### The Problems
 Google and Amazon continue to add new features at a rapid pace, making it a futile effort for me to do any detailed comparison between the two.
 One area where Google lacks is integration with video services like Hulu, Playstation Vue, and Prime Video.
-With Google, you can say **``Play Castlevania on Netflix``**, but not **``play The Good Place on Hulu.``** To my surprise, Amazon Alexa is much better at voice control, supporting deeper voice integration with Netflix, Hulu, Playstation Vue, Prime Video, and other smaller channels.
+Using a Google Home speaker, you can say **``Play Castlevania on Netflix``**, but not **``play The Good Place on Hulu``** on a Chromecast.
+To my surprise, Amazon Alexa is much better at voice control, supporting deeper voice integration with Netflix, Hulu, Playstation Vue, Prime Video, and other smaller channels.
 Voice control in media services is not a deal breaker for me since it doesn’t work on most of the apps I use anyways.

 <figure class="align-center">
  <a class="image-link" href="assets\images\other\google-media-integration.png" ><img src="assets\images\other\google-media-integration.png" alt="" /></a>